NLP-SIG/nlp-sig.github.io/content/event/0311_reading_recap/index.md

 ---

-# Seminar Recap: NLP SIG Monthly Research Event – Large Language Models Focus

 We are delighted to share that our NLP SIG seminar on Large Language Models (LLMs), held on the 3rd of November, was a notable gathering, underscored by the presence of two luminaries in the field.

 ## Distinguished Speakers:

-* Anh Tuan Luu: A venerated authority with a storied career from postdoctoral research at MIT to impactful roles in NLP at NTU and I2R, Luu is at the forefront of fortifying the robustness of AI systems.
+* **Anh Tuan Luu**: A venerated authority with a storied career from postdoctoral research at MIT to impactful roles in NLP at NTU and I2R, Luu is at the forefront of fortifying the robustness of AI systems.
-* Wenya Wang: A trailblazing researcher whose postdoctoral work at the University of Washington has given rise to innovative methodologies for enhancing the scalability and reasoning capabilities of AI.
+* **Wenya Wang**: A trailblazing researcher whose postdoctoral work at the University of Washington has given rise to innovative methodologies for enhancing the scalability and reasoning capabilities of AI.

 ## Highlights from the Talks: